kyleranous/api_toolkit/docs/rules.md

 ## required

 ## custom
-*Note* custom rule can not be set using the string method of setting up a RuleSet **Passing a lambda function to `custom`**
+*Note* custom rule can not be set using the string method of setting up a RuleSet.

+**Passing a lambda function to `custom`**
 ```python
 >>> from api_toolkit.validate.rules import custom